bodacea/computationalbelief/lean-enterprise.md

 Personas: Who are these people?
 What are their beliefs?
 How do they believe things?
 Also need to look at markets: is there a hole in the market, is there a market in the hole \(as in, how many of each type of person is there, which of these types is it worth reaching out to, and why?\)

 Causes of uncertainty...  \(missing data -&gt; imputation, \)... how much uncertainty is acceptable?
 How much misinformation before the belief system starts to collapse?

+2-player and multi-player games: how and when do you know that your dissonance isn' t from 'normal' measurement uncertainty, but is from a 'game'?

+Pothole measurement: what if you're wrong because you mismatched your assumptions and your underlying system?